samrum/OnStarJS/README.md

       username: "foo@bar.com",
       password: "p@ssw0rd",
       onStarPin: "1234",

+      // Optional
       checkRequestStatus: true, // When false, requests are complete when 'In Progress' (Much faster).
+      requestPollingIntervalSeconds: 6, // When checkRequestStatus is true, this is how often status check requests will be made
+      requestPollingTimeoutSeconds: 60, // When checkRequestStatus is true, this is when requests while polling are considered timed out
     };

     const onStar = OnStar.create(config);